-To acquaint students with the potential causes of material, structure or component failure; framework under which a failure or forensic engineering investigation should be carried out and give them the opportunity to work case studies through from information-gathering to preparation of reports and an awareness of fire and explosion engineering.
+To familarise students with the potential causes of material, structure or component failure and framework under which a failure or forensic engineering investigation should be carried out.
+It also gives studies the opportunity to work case studies, through information-gathering to preparation of reports and an awareness of fire and explosion engineering.

 Optional (Choose one)

 To present advanced theory and practice in important or emerging areas of technology including non-linear final element materials, as well as contact mechanics and design of components subjected to high stress applications.